dricottone/blog/content/posts/progress_and_the_lack_thereof.md

 Goodbye, `setup.cfg`!

 I'm happy with where Python packaging landed.
 It's a shame it took this long.
-Or maybe it didn't take *time*, just the [seccession of the packaging infrastructure team](https://peps.python.org/pep-0609/) from the rest of the steering council...
+Or maybe it didn't take *time*, just the [secession of the packaging infrastructure team](https://peps.python.org/pep-0609/) from the rest of the steering council...